-You’ve been referred to have an endoscopic ultrasonography, or EUS, which will help your doctor, evaluate or treat your condition.
-This pamphlet is meant to give you a basic understanding of the procedure – how it is performed, how it can help, and what side effects you might experience.
+You’ve been referred to have an endoscopic ultrasonography, or EUS, which will help your doctor evaluate or treat your condition.
+The following information is meant to give you a basic understanding of the procedure – how it is performed, how it can help, and what side effects you might experience.
 It can’t answer all of your questions, since a lot depends on the individual patient and the doctor.
-Please ask your doctor about anything you don’t understand.
+Before your procedure, your doctor will speak to you about your individual situation and answer any additional questions you have.

 What Is EUS?